-Jared Ronai enters his fourth season as the head coach of the Mount Vernon Nazarene University men’s basketball team in 2017-18.
+Jared Ronai enters his fifth season as the head coach of the Mount Vernon Nazarene University men’s basketball team in 2018-19.
 During his short time with the program Ronai has guided the Cougars to a 52-40 record, with those 52 wins being the most by any coach in program history during their first three seasons.

 Ronai quickly made his mark on the program during his first season, leading MVNU to one of the biggest season turnarounds in the country- improving by 12 wins from the year before.
 The Cougar head coach guided his team to a 19-12 overall record, with a 9-9 mark in Crossroads League, and made the Crossroads League Tournament for the first time since entering the conference.

 During the 2015-16 campaign the Cougars finished 14-16 with the youngest roster in the Crossroads League.
 The Cougars also finished the season in notable fashion by winning three of their final four contests, with two of those wins coming against teams who were ranked or receiving votes in the national polls.

 The 2016-17 season saw MVNU finish with the most regular season wins (19) since the ’08-’09 season.
 MVNU finished with eight Crossroads League wins, the second most since joining the league, and received votes in the NAIA national top 25 poll for five consecutive polls.